 Please use the Environmental Studies Indexes & Databases page.

 Online Journals at K - Search and Find journals the K Library subscribes to online!

-Proquest Central is a fulltext database providing access to thousands of periodicals.
+Fulltext database of thousands of periodicals.
 Search the entire database or select specific subject modules (examples: Arts, Women's Studies and Humanities).
 You may select to search peer-reviewed journals only.

-This resource is comprised of records from Readers' Guide Abstracts, Social Sciences Abstracts, Humanities Abstracts, General Science Abstracts and Business Abstracts.
+Records from Readers' Guide Abstracts, Social Sciences Abstracts, Humanities Abstracts, General Science Abstracts and Business Abstracts.
 Contains articles in html full text.
+Coverage: 1994-Present.

-Contains peer-reviewed, full-text articles from journals and reference sources.
-Covers the physical sciences, technology, medicine, social sciences, the arts, theology, literature, and other subjects.
+Peer-reviewed, full text articles from journals and reference sources.
+Covers physical sciences, technology, medicine, social sciences, the arts, theology, literature, and other subjects.
 Articles in PDF and html full text.

 1.)
 Online Journals at K

 - Title search on Title of the Journal to locate article in a Full Text Database